NOAA-PSL/graph-ufs/prototypes/cp0_mini/README.md

 ## Loss over 1 year of training
 Training on 1 year of data will produce the following loss curve, indicating things are going in the right direction.

 <img src="loss.png" width=500>

 See [plot_loss.ipynb](plot_loss.ipynb) for the plot and plots of loss by variable.

 ## Notes:
-- Normalization

-The normalization fields were computed using [calc_normalization.py](calc_normalization.py), and there are many unnecessary hard coded values.
+- Normalization: the normalization fields were computed using [calc_normalization.py](calc_normalization.py), and there are many unnecessary hard coded values.
 This code should be generalized in the future, and could probably be more